jkbgbr/simplesi/README.md

 >>> si.environment(env_name='structural')
 ```

 This will load units defined in the environment file `structural.json` from the `environments` subdirectory, which is the default place the unit definitions.
+Importing from another directory is possible - see [Environments](#environments) for details.

 At this point the units defined in `structural.json` are loaded in the `si` namespace and are available for use.
 In an IDE the units are probably not recognized and thus marked unknown as they are not directly defined in the code.

-From here on, defining a variable with a unit is as simple as
+Defining a variable with a unit is as simple as

 ```python
 >>> a = 2.45 * si.m